 When a person has a stroke blood stops flowing to a certain area of the brain.
 This causes dysfunction of the brain as well as damage brain cells.
-The effects can vary from individual to individual because the severity of the stroke and the location of the damage in the brain.
+The effects can vary from individual to individual.
+Each individual experiences a different severity of stroke and the location of the damage in the brain.
 There are common effects such as paralysis, weakness, sensory loss, trouble speaking or loss of coordination.
 Patients may also experience varying levels of pain, confusion, depression and irritability.
-Home health care after stroke can allow patients to recover at their own pace in an environment that is comfortable and familiar.
+Home health care after stroke can allow patients to recover at their own pace in a comfortable and familiar environment.

 Stroke Patients Can Begin Recovery At Home

 Once a person has become stabilized after having a stroke, they can begin the journey to recovery.
 The primary goal at this point is to help the person attain fulfillment by becoming functionally independent and emotionally healthy.
 All of this can be best achieved by providing home health care after stroke.
 This type of care will ensure that the patient can maintain a healthy lifestyle through good nutrition, medical assistance and care and exercise.